 Federal regulations require Duke to provide current and prospective students with the contact information for filing complaints with appropriate state agencies and other regulatory entities.
 Duke is committed to providing learning environments in which complaints arising out of on-campus and distance-based programs are responded to promptly and with maximum protection to the parties.
 To that end, the Office of Institutional Equity at Duke administers policies and procedures for complaints and concerns arising out of institutional equity considerations.
-For grievances unrelated to institutional equity matters, students are encouraged to utilize the following process for resolving complaints at the University.
+For grievances unrelated to institutional equity matters, students are encouraged to utilize the process that follows for resolving complaints at the University.
+Students may also contact the Office of the Provost, 220 Allen Building, Box 90005, Durham, North Carolina or (919) 681-1396 for questions about student complaints.

 Step 1: Students should initially file a complaint with the school in which he/she is enrolled in accordance with the Duke Community Standard in Practice as well as the policies contained in the school’s bulletin and bylaws.
 Such student complaint policies can be found in the bulletins administered by the schools at the following: